tomimelo/basic-node-express-ts/README.md

 ### Compilation

 Run `tsc` to compile the project.
-The compiled files will be stored in the `dist/` directory.
+The compiled files will be stored in the `build/` directory.

 ### Development server

 To watch for file changes and restart server automatically is recommended to install [nodemon](https://github.com/remy/nodemon) and [ts-node](https://github.com/TypeStrong/ts-node).
 You can install both globally by running `npm install -g nodemon ts-node` or locally as a dev dependency with `npm install nodemon ts-node -D`.
 <br>
-Open a terminal and run `nodemon src/app.ts` to rerun server automatically on file changes.
+Open a terminal on root directory and run `nodemon` to rerun server automatically on file changes.

 <!-- USAGE EXAMPLES -->
 ## Usage